gree/aws_ro/README.md

 end
 ```

-This is simplified and keeping readablity.
+This is simplified and keeping readability.

 ## Usage